Project node-addon-slsa

 run: npx slsa pack

-- name: Attest binary provenance
+- name: Attest addon (public-good sigstore)

-uses: actions/attest-build-provenance@v4
+uses: vadimpiven/node-addon-slsa/.github/actions/attest-addon@<commit-sha>

 with:

-subject-path: dist/my_addon-v*.node.gz
+binary: dist/my_addon-v*.node.gz

-- name: Upload binary to release
+- name: Upload binary and sidecar to release

 with: